| Stock | Price | Performance | Score | Analysis |

 Market capitalization > € 300 million

 We also exclude stocks from the biotechnology, financials, commodities and oil industry sectors, as the HGI ratio analysis does not fit well with these sectors.
-An unfiltered list of all top scorers including these sectors can be viewed here.
+An unfiltered list of all Top Scorers including these sectors can be viewed here.

-Our team of experts analyzes the stocks that appear on the top scorer list and publishes a quick check for selected stocks.
+Our team of experts analyzes the stocks that appear on the Top Scorer List and publishes a quick check for selected stocks.
 Particularly promising stocks are added to Stefan's watchlist (premium feature) or even to the High-Tech Stock Picking wikifolio following further analysis.

-Implementing your high-growth strategy is more efficient and promising with StocksGuide.
+Implementing your High-Growth-Strategy is more efficient and promising with StocksGuide.

 Enterprise value (EV) is a measure of the value of a company on the stock exchange.
-It is derived from market capitalization (i.e. the value of all shares on the stock exchange) as follows:
+It is derived from market capitalization (i.e. the value of all stocks on the stock exchange) as follows:

 EV = market capitalization - cash + debt